The Best Knee Brace for Meniscus Tears

 Understanding Treatment Options

 Your treatment strategy will depend on the nature of your meniscus tear and how you injured it.
-Your doctor may recommend different treatment options that may or may not include surgery based on your situation.
+Surgery may be necessary in some cases, but there are lots of non-surgical treatment options too.

 Depending on the location and severity, a meniscus tear may require surgery to repair.
 More severe meniscus tears may require surgery to remove the damaged section.
 In extreme cases, the entire meniscus can be removed.
 The problem is that surgical removal of the meniscus can increase the risk of developing osteoarthritis later in life .